jmq2134/Bamazon/README.md

 -- If there is enough stock, the buyer will be told the total purchase price and the stock quantity is updated in MySQL.

 ![buyer-decrease-stock](./Images/BuyerPurchaseGood.PNG)

+(stock of purchase item decreased by quantity purchased)

 ![buyer-decrease-stock](./Images/BuyerStockDecrease.PNG)